Meeting Time and Place

 Food

 On day trips we serve a buffet lunch.
 On multi-day trips we provide all meals, from lunch the first day through lunch the last day.
 We serve delicious, wholesome food, using only the freshest ingredients available.
-We make every effort to accommodate your needs and preferences; let us know if you have are on a special diet or have food allergies.
+We make every effort to accommodate your needs and preferences; let us know if you are on a special diet or have food allergies.
 We serve wine with dinner.
 Bring your own beer and/or sodas.
 Fresh drinking water is available at all times.

 Inflatable Kayaks

 Our self-bailing inflatable kayaks are one-person rafts, very stable, easy to paddle and immense fun.
 At safe water levels, we bring a few to share on our class II and III runs.
-You may have exclusive use of a kayak for $10/day.

 Renting or Purchasing Gear